Srujan-D/Robotics-Automation-QSTP-2020/WEEK 5/README.md

 Two self-defined messeges are used - points.msg, and mylist.msg .
 Both are available in the /msg directory.
 Other important instructions to run the nodes are given in the QSTP Final Project file.

 There are some bugs in the codes, but they are not enough to stop the nodes from running.
-They will be updated soon.
+They will soon be removed.